How to Enter

 Consider what is required

-In 2021 a workshop will be offered!
-At this engaging workshop, entrants will learn more about the process and how to prepare a winning entry.
+In 2022 workshops will be offered!
+At these engaging workshops, entrants will learn more about the process and how to prepare a winning entry.
 Information on how to book will be advertised.

 Submission Review (August)